 Post-Baccalaureate Certificate in Clinical Informatics: Students currently cannot conduct externship activities in Kentucky, Massachusetts or North Carolina.
 For more information, please contact an admissions representative.
 Students should be aware of additional state-specific information for online programs and Title IV Gainful employment disclosure.

-The program consists of seven 3 credit courses, one of which is the practicum, all offered on a quarterly basis.
-The entire program can be taken remotely; there is no need to be in or near Baltimore.
+The program consists of seven 3 credit courses, one of which is the practicum.
+The entire program can be completed remotely (there is no need to be in or near Baltimore).

 Upon completion of the Clinical Informatics Certificate Program, students will be able to: